Efficient and Robust Equilibrium Strategies of Utilities in Day-ahead Market with Load Uncertainty: Main Results: Market Equilibrium Analysis

 where $\tilde{F}(\Delta_i)\triangleq \int_{-\Delta_{i}}^{\mu_{-i}}f_{\Delta_{-i}}(\delta_{-i})d\delta_{-i}$, $f_{\Delta_{-i}}(\cdot)$ is the PDF of $\Delta_{-i}$ with mean $\mu_{-i}$, and coefficients $a_{1}$,$a_{2}$,$b_{1}$,$b_{2}$ are parameters of the spot pricing model defined in (\ref{pricing}). \end{theorem}

-\textsf{Remarks:} The expectation of $\mathbf{\textsf{ABC}}_i$ in (\ref{equation5}) depends on three terms.
+\textsf{Remarks:} \rev{Utility estimates its expected cost via (\ref{equation14}) considering load uncertainty.} The expectation of $\mathbf{\textsf{ABC}}_i$ in (\ref{equation14}) depends on three terms.
 The first term is simply the day-ahead market clearing price.
 The second and the third terms represent the real-time market operation cost to balance the mismatch.
 It is clear that the strategic behavior of utility $i$ and the aggregation of all other utilities' strategies affect both the second and the third terms.
-In addition, the second term reveals the influence of the pricing model slope and the third term presents the discontinuous part of the pricing model.
-Meanwhile, given $\mu_{-i}=0$, both term two and term three are positive and $\mathbb{E}[\mathbf{\textsf{ABC}}_{i}]$ will increase under the following conditions. \begin{itemize} \item The day-ahead market clearing price $p_d$ increases, \item or the slope of the real-time market pricing model increases, i.e., $a_1, a_2$ increases, \item or the discontinuity gap of the pricing model $b_1-b_2$ increases. \end{itemize}
+In addition, the second term reveals the influence of the pricing model slope, and the third term presents the discontinuous part of the pricing model.
+Meanwhile, given $\mu_{-i}=0$, both term two and term three are positive and $\mathbb{E}[\mathbf{\textsf{ABC}}_{i}]$ will increase under the following conditions. \begin{itemize} \item The day-ahead market clearing price $p_d$ increases. \item The slope of the real-time market pricing model increases, i.e., $a_1, a_2$ increases, \item The discontinuity gap of the pricing model $b_1-b_2$ increases. \end{itemize}

 In Sec.~\ref{ssec:sensitivity}, our simulation results verify these observations.
-The results show that utilities suffer higher costs under higher day-ahead clearing price and larger real-time market sensitivity.
+The results show that utilities suffer higher costs under higher day-ahead clearing price and larger real-time market sensitivity. \rev{Note that in day-ahead market operations, the actual net load $D_i$ is not realized precisely to utilities, and they only estimate their expected cost via (\ref{equation14}).
+Our following results show that utilities' optimal bidding strategy is independent of the specific value of $D_i$.
+Therefore, utilities can still derive their optimal operations even in absence of the full knowledge of $D_i$; accordingly, the market equilibrium can be described.}